10 Beautiful But Poisonous Plants

 In our gardens, in our balconies, in the forests, some plants are very beautiful and shiny, but in reality they are not as beautiful as they appear.
 Generally, these plants are venomous and secrete poisons to ensure their defense against predators.
-Their toxicity can harm or even kill humans and animals.
+Their toxicity can harm or even kill Humans, Dogs and Animals.

 Here are 10 of the most common poisonous plants to avoid any accident!